TAMLO INTERNATIONAL INC.

 We may use “cookies” to enable you to use our services and to help personalize your online experience.
 A cookie is a small text file that is placed on your hard disk by a Web page server.
 Cookies contain information that can later be read by a web server in the domain that issued the cookie to you.
 Cookies cannot be used to run programs or deliver viruses to your computer.

 Use of service providers outside Canada

-TAMLO has entered into a Software Services Agreement with a reputable company located in the USA (the US Corp).
-Accordingly, some TAMLO information is stored with the US Corp.
-TAMLO has ensured all TAMLO and TAMLO client information is protected by the US Corp with the same diligence and importance as is legally required here in Alberta, Canada.
+TAMLO may enter into a Software Services Agreement with reputable companies located in the USA.
+Accordingly, some TAMLO information may be stored with a US Corp.
+TAMLO ensures all TAMLO and TAMLO client information is protected by the US Corp with the same diligence and importance as is legally required here in Alberta, Canada.

 We also contract with other companies to provide services on our behalf, such as credit card services.
 We only provide such information that is necessary to process payment for our programs and services.
 These credit card companies and their affiliates may store personal information outside of Canada.
 TAMLO has ensured all TAMLO and TAMLO client credit card information is protected with the same diligence and importance as is legally required here in Alberta, Canada.
 For further information, contact the individual listed at the end of this Policy.

 We make every reasonable effort to prevent any loss, misuse, disclosure or modification of personal information, as well as unauthorized access to personal information.
 This includes the use of appropriate physical and technical safeguards (including the use of passwords for client information), and appropriate administrative safeguards (including ensuring that those with access to personal information have a need to access that information).

 We will notify the office of the Information and Privacy Commissioner of Alberta without delay of a security breach affecting personal information if it creates a real risk of significant harm to individuals.